 Create the right CRM implementation strategy

-Choosing to prioritize your customer can profoundly impact the way that your team works.
+Choosing to prioritize your customer can profoundly impact the way that your team works and your overall business strategy.
 That means that certain people will need to start using different tools, consider user feedback differently, and enjoy automated processes for more agile workflows.

 What is CRM implementation?